CecilJS/PolyParser/README.md

 ```
 ## Running Tests
-> This project uses the JavaScript testing framework called Jest for unit test.
+> This software uses the JavaScript testing framework called Jest for unit test.

 To run tests, run the following command in your terminal or command line: